 The main villain in Final Fantasy Unlimited is Earl Tyrant, the child-like ruler of Wonderland whose goal is to become a god; he kills anyone who gets in his way.
 Earl Tyrant is aided by his Four Lords of Gaudium: Oscha, Fungus, Herba, and Pist Shaz XI.
 There is also a character named Fabula, who refers to herself as a guide; she serves as a narrator for the series.

 As I watched the series, I thought it had at least some potential when it first started.
 However, as the episodes went on, it became clear that the series followed a rather predictable formula in the episodes, and that the character of Kaze was a “deus ex machina.”
 When I finished the series, I ended up being rather disappointed in how it turned out.

 Final Fantasy Unlimited combines traditional animation with 3D computer graphics.
 While the combination of the two animation styles isn’t as jarring as it is with some other anime shows, the viewer can still see a noticeable difference between the elements animated with traditional animation and the elements that rely on 3D computer graphics.

-Unfortunately, the animation isn’t able to make up for the writing issues that are prevalent in Final Fantasy Unlimited.
-While I’m glad to say that I at least saw it once in my life, I’m definitely in no rush to watch this series again anytime soon.
+Unfortunately, the animation doesn’t make up for the writing issues that are prevalent in Final Fantasy Unlimited.
+While I’m glad to say that I at least saw it once in my life, I’m in no rush to watch this series again anytime soon.